Bathua: A Humble Green Packed with Powerful Liver-Detox Benefits

 Lowers Harmful Liver Enzymes

-The liver protecting qualities of Bathua extracts have been found to help bring important markers like alkaline phosphatase, bilirubin, and liver enzymes back to normal levels and they could also reverse the liver damage caused by toxins.
+The liver protecting qualities of bathua extracts have been found to help bring important markers like alkaline phosphatase, bilirubin, and liver enzymes back to normal levels and they could also reverse the liver damage caused by toxins.

-Studies have shown that Bathua leaves and stems hold special compounds that can help protect liver cells by lowering harmful liver enzymes alanine aminotransferase (ALT) and aspartate aminotransferase (AST) that typically rise when the liver is under stress.
+Studies have shown that bathua leaves and stems hold special compounds that can help protect liver cells by lowering harmful liver enzymes alanine aminotransferase (ALT) and aspartate aminotransferase (AST) that typically rise when the liver is under stress.
 These compounds also protect against damage caused by toxins and oxidative stress.

 Also Read